Worldline effective field theory of inspiralling black hole binaries in presence of dark photon and axionic dark matter: The radiative dynamics

 using the two relations (\ref{4.3}) and (\ref{4.4}) we get \cite{nastase_2019},

 Expanding in small $\text{Im}[\gamma_{\text{eff}}]$ we will get,

 and the radiated power is given by,

 where, $\mathcal{T}$ is the interaction time, $d\Gamma$ is the rate of particle emission and $P$ is the power radiation.
-We will use (\ref{4.6}) to calculate power radiated for different fields.
-Recipe of calculating the effective action for the radiative field: \begin{itemize} \item Draw the Feynman diagrams with external radiation field lines that does not contribute to the propagators. \item Calculate the amplitudes that gives the effective action of the radiation field. \item Identify the source term and use equation (\ref{5.6m}) to compute the power radiation. \end{itemize}
+We will use (\ref{4.6}) to calculate the power radiated for different fields.
+Recipe for calculating the effective action for the radiative field: \begin{itemize} \item Draw the Feynman diagrams with external radiation field lines that do not contribute to the propagators. \item Calculate the amplitudes that give the effective action of the radiation field. \item Identify the source term and use equation (\ref{5.6m}) to compute the power radiation. \end{itemize}